divyanshm24/AtliQ-Grands-Business-Data-Intelligence-Project/README.md

 To counter this, the **Revenue Management Team** decided to adopt **Business & Data Intelligence** by leveraging historical data to generate actionable insights.

-This project delivers **interactive dashboards, SQL-driven analysis, and business recommendations** to help AtliQ Grands regain market share, optimize revenue, and improve overall business performance.
+This project delivers **interactive dashboards and business recommendations** to help AtliQ Grands regain market share, optimize revenue, and improve overall business performance.

 ---